daniel-fudge/aws-lambda-cpp-cloud9/README.md

 ```

 ## Make IAM Role for the Lambda Function
 Note this is the same steps as in the local repo and there is no need to repeat if you have already made the role.
+You
-You will have to copy the role ARM from the console.
+will have to copy the role ARM from the console.

-We need to create and IAM role that the can be attached to the lambda function when it is deployed.
-Note the rights in this role may need to be expanded for more complex Lambda functions.
+We need to create and IAM role that can be attached to the lambda function when it is deployed.
+Note the rights in this
+role may need to be expanded for more complex Lambda functions.
 First create a JSON file that defines the required permissions as shown below.
 ```JSON
 {